jestjs/jest/docs/JestObjectAPI.md

 });
 ```

-#### spied methods and the `using` keyword
+#### Spied methods and the `using` keyword

-If your codebase is set up to transpile the ["explicit resource management"](https://github.com/tc39/proposal-explicit-resource-management) (e.g. if you are using TypeScript >= 5.2 or the `'@babel/plugin-proposal-explicit-resource-management'` plugin), you can use `spyOn` in combination with the `using` keyword:
+If your codebase is set up to transpile the ["explicit resource management"](https://github.com/tc39/proposal-explicit-resource-management) (e.g. if you are using TypeScript >= 5.2 or the `@babel/plugin-proposal-explicit-resource-management` plugin), you can use `spyOn` in combination with the `using` keyword:

 ```js
 test('logs a warning', () => {